Lakr233/iOSreExtension/README.md

 - npm install
 - npm run compile

 !!
-Manually Install may be replaced by M$ market repack automaticly by vsc
+Manually installed package may be replaced by M$ market repack automaticly by vsc

 ## Extension Settings